Special Counsel recommends firing of Kellyanne Conway over alleged Hatch Act violations

 According to the report, the OSC “repeatedly requested that Ms. Conway comply with the law,” and stated that it “sent a letter” to Conway “about her impermissible” Twitter use.

-The OSC called her violations “violations are egregious, notorious, and ongoing.”
+The OSC called her violations “egregious, notorious, and ongoing.”

 “Ms. Conway failed to comply with OSC’s requests and, in fact, escalated her partisan critiques of candidates after OSC had communicated to the White House that her conduct violated the law,” the report stated.
 “In sum, Ms. Conway continues to violate the Hatch Act and signals that she will not comply with the law.”